LukeStorry/website/README.md

 Short, sweet and static, just a list of links, with some nice css-animations and a hidden contact form.

+The small snippets of JS are optional and degrade smoothly, Lighthouse scores are 100 across the board.

 Might put a blog here someday, who knows.

 ## Visit the live version [here](http://LukeStorry.co.uk).